sbtqa/Jedi/README.md

 ## Jedi QA v0.1-ALPHA
-**Jedi QA** - is Google Chrome Extension for Automated UI Web Testing.
+**Jedi QA** - is a Google Chrome Extension for Automated UI Web Testing.
 This tool can create a Page Object by some pattern or just suggest XPath queries by the сonfigurable set of strategies.

 #### How to install
 1. Download it as a zip archive and unzip into the folder.